chevereto/docker/docs/console/docker-compose.md

 > Run all the following commands from the top folder of this repository.

-Refer to [docker-compose/](../../docker-compose/) directory for all the compose files examples you can use.

 ## Up

 Run Chevereto, it will be available at [https://localhost:8096](https://localhost:8096) by default: